Demand for Aboriginal passports have been growing in recent years. Have you got one?

 Aboriginal passport holders are encouraged to use the passports as a sign of respect when entering various Aboriginal nations around Australia.
 Passport holders are also encouraged to use the document as a first choice when it comes to providing proof of identity as it serves as a regular reminder of Aboriginal sovereignty.

-Aboriginal passports cost $100 for employed persons and $60 for unemployed persons.
+Aboriginal passports cost $80 for employed persons and $60 for unemployed persons and children.
 If you wish to apply for an Aboriginal passport you must be Aboriginal and able to provide proof of Aboriginality.
 You can download the application form here to apply and view all requirements.
 The APG also advises that the use of the Aboriginal passport overseas will often result in delays/interrogation and suggests having an Australian government issued passport on hand to prevent being refused entry overseas.

 In recent years, activists have had success using their Aboriginal passports for re-entry into Australia at International airports as it is not technically required for you to have a passport (for re-entry) if your identity can be proved by other means.
 If you’re an activist, the government would know a lot about you already.